MicrosoftLearning/mslearn-cognitive-vision/instructions/05-exercise-explore-image-analysis.md

 ## Generate captions for an image

 You are ready to use [Vision Studio](https://portal.vision.cognitive.azure.com/) to examine Image Analysis 4.0 capabilities.
-In this task, you look at the image captioning functionality of Cognitive Services for Vision.
+In this task, you look at the image captioning functionality of Azure Computer Vision.
 Image captions are available through the **Caption** and **Dense Captions** features in Image Analysis 4.0.

 1. In a web browser, navigate to [Vision Studio](https://portal.vision.cognitive.azure.com/).